Which collection items are available digitally?

 Remote and Rural Remedies: Digitised surveys carried out in the 1850s regarding medical provision in the Highlands and Islands

 RCPE Artefacts Online: Images of the College’s 3D artefacts, including artwork, medicine chests and murder weapons.
-Each record contains an image, a description, a date and an archive reference.
+Each record contains an image, a description, a date and a collection reference.

 William Cullen Papers: Made in collaboration with the University of Glasgow, the Cullen Project is an online database of the consultation letters of Dr William Cullen.